 Another key factor that puts the PS5 console in such high demand?
 Aside from the exceptional gaming experience, the console has been delayed due to an ongoing chip shortage.
 But if you don’t want to wait any longer, Walmart’s PS5 restock begins at 7 p.m.
 ET, November 22.
 If you’re a Walmart+ customer you can start purchasing the PS5 featured below at 4 p.m.
 ET.

-Whenever a PS5 drop happens, the consoles move pretty fast, and you can bet that they’ll be resold at astronomical prices.
-The dedicated gamers who want to make sure the PS5 restock doesn’t pass them by may have to take the day off from work — just be sure to have your laptop fully charged because you’ll need to be ready to buy at a moment’s notice.
+Besides Walmart, you can also look out for restocks at Amazon, Game Stop, and Best Buy.
+That said, whenever a PS5 drop happens, the consoles move pretty fast, and you can bet that they’ll be resold at astronomical prices.
+The dedicated gamers who want to make sure the PS5 restock doesn’t pass them by may have to end Thanksgiving dinner a little early — just be sure to have your laptop fully charged to buy at a moment’s notice.

 If you’re hoping to secure a device without worrying about the dreaded “Out of Stock” message, then you might be willing to stretch your budget a bit.
-Speaking of which, Sears is selling a PS5 console bundle that comes with a charging dock and silicone controller sleeve for $979.99.
-The price might be steep but as one user mentioned, “If you want to save time [and] don’t want to fight with bots every day, this is a good place.”
+For those willing to pay more than the list price, you can get a PS5 on StockX for around $760, or on eBay for anywhere from $600 to more than $1,000.
+Going even higher in price, QVC has PS5 bundles for $1,100; Walmart has PS5 bundles for $900; and Sears is selling a PS5 bundle that comes with a charging dock and silicone controller sleeve for $979.99.
+The prices might be steep but as one user mentioned, “If you want to save time [and] don’t want to fight with bots every day, this is a good place.”